Evaluating the Elementary Multilingual Capabilities of Large Language Models with MultiQ: Experiments and Results

 \section{Experiments and Results}

 Using \textsc{MultiQ}, we can now answer our two main research questions regarding the \textbf{multilingual language fidelity} and \textbf{multilingual QA accuracy} of current chat-optimized open LLMs.
-We first separately assess fidelity and accuracy, and then evaluate their relationship.\footnote{We publish all data and code at \url{https://github.com/paul-rottger/multiq}}
+We first separately assess fidelity and accuracy, and then evaluate their relationship.